 Pregnant - Your Friendly Guide to the Next Twelve Months

 Pregnant - your friendly, no-nonsense guide to the next 12 months is a new book prepared by a consortium of experts on maternity care and experiences.
 It offers a new approach to pregnancy, childbirth and postpartum providing information in a simple, easy to understand way.
-It will be availble in print (for selected public libraries), as a PDF (download here for free) and as an audio book (download or listen here for free).
+It will be availble in print (for selected public libraries), as a PDF (download link at the end of this article for free) and as an audio book (listen on SoundCloud).

 How does it work?